-In the “Inspired by nature” section, a new 102-m² space with light panels, large-format photos and 20 plaster models, visitors will be able to touch the displays to help them understand how important observing and analysing nature was in the development of Gaudí’s formal, symbolic and building solutions.
+Noteworthy among the new areas is one entitled “Inspired by nature”, featuring light panels, large photographs and twenty plaster models that visitors can touch in order to help them understand how important observing and analysing nature was to Gaudí’s formal, symbolic and building solutions.

 In the area that features the sections “Origins of the Temple” and “The Temple in Gaudí’s hands” visitors can discover the promoters of the Basilica and how it changed from the initial project proposed by architect Francisco de Paula del Villar to Gaudí’s final solution.
 This space also evokes Gaudí’s original workshop.

 The “Subirachs Vila-Grau Room” is the latest space to be inaugurated, dedicated to two collaborators on the Sagrada Família: sculptor Josep Maria Subirachs and painter and glazier Joan Vila-Grau.
 Gaudí always knew that other architects, and other craftsmen and artists, would take over the work he had begun at the Basilica and complete it.
 In this regard, the contribution of these two collaborators has been highly significant from the 1980s.
 In this area, visitors will discover original stained-glass windows, plaster moulds, bronze pieces and charcoal drawings, as well as an explanation of these experts’ work.
 They will also get to see a staging of Subirachs’ workshop and two videos letting viewers in on the way these two artists worked and their sources of inspiration.

 Work is still under way on this comprehensive project to expand and renovate the museum.
 Its goal is twofold: to preserve Gaudí’s work and spirit, and to help different types of visitors understand it.